 emotions again.
 Suder is locked up in secure quarters, where he will spend the

 rest of the journey.

 While the episode was absolutely convincing and somewhat thrilling, I missed the motion in it.
 Once there is a criminal case aboard the ship, but the murderer is found quickly and the only remaining problem is why this useless crime did happen.
 This becomes the general question where violence comes from.
 To explain this is futile, because violence is part of our nature and is more or less well suppressed.
-Tuvok needs the whole episode to find this out, and after a while it gets boring for the viewer to see that he makes little progress.
+Tuvok only learns this through his own error, when takes a wrong turn and mind-melds with the criminal, thereby getting himself into great danger.
+Ye, he needs the whole episode to find out this simple truth.
+And after a while it gets boring for the viewer to see how little progress he makes.
 Personally, I was hoping for some kind of revelation about Suder's true motive, but there was none.
 While the whole plot was not really the thriller it could have been, I concede an extra point for Lon Suder (Brad Dourif) as a credible psychopath, one for Tim Russ giving a Tuvok as the "evil Vulcan" and one for the sinister atmosphere.

 Remarkable fact: This is the first episode to present Tom as unreliable and rebellious, which will be resolved in "Investigations".

 Crew losses: 1

 Dreadnought Stardate 49447.8: Voyager encounters an autonomous weapon

 probe of Cardassian origin.
 Back in her Maquis days